rkhleics/wagtailmodeladmin/README.md

 ### Adding functionality, not taking it away

 We don't interfere with what Wagtail does.
 We respect its permission system and other underlying functionality as fully as possible, and direct to its existing views to handle everything we possibly can.
 PageModelAdmin even relies on Page's **allowed_parent_page_types()** and **allowed_subpage_types()** methods for a lot of it's logic.
 If you extend the Page model for your custom model (BlogPost/Event/Product/Whatever), you'll still be able to create and manage those Pages from the Explorer tree if that's the way you want to do things.
-Same goes for models registered as Snippets - they'll work exactly as they did before.
+The same goes for models registered as Snippets... that functionality stays completely untouched.
 This app just provides additional, customisable views, on top of what Wagtail already gives you.

 ## How to install